Mediation: Evaluative mediation

 Evaluative mediation is focused on providing the parties with an evaluation of their case and directing them toward settlement.
 During an evaluative mediation process, when the parties agree that the mediator should do so, the mediator will express a view on what might be a fair or reasonable settlement.
-The Evaluative mediator has somewhat of an advisory role in that s/they evaluate the strengths and weaknesses of each side's argument and make some predictions about what would happen should they go to court.
+The Evaluative mediator has somewhat of an advisory role in that he/she evaluates the strengths and weaknesses of each side's argument and make some predictions about what would happen should they go to court.
 Facilitative and transformative mediators do not evaluate arguments or direct the parties to a particular settlement.

 In Germany, due to national regulation "evaluative mediation" is seen as an oxymoron and not allowed by the German mediation Act.
 Therefore, in Germany mediation is purly facilitative.
 In Australia, the industry accepted definition of mediation involves a mediator adopting a non advisory and non determinative approach.
 However, there is also provision under the National Mediator Accreditation Standards for mediators to offer a 'blended' approach provided that participants consent to such a process in writing, the mediator is appropriately insured and has the expertise required.